laurelschwulst/alt-text-selfies/essays/i-is-someone-else.md

 **Citations**

 1. Department of Photographs.
 “Paul Strand (1890–1976).”
 In *Heilbrunn Timeline of Art History*.
-New York: The Metropolitan Museum of Art, 2000–. http://www.metmuseum.org/toah/hd/pstd/hd_pstd.html (October 2004).
+New York: The Metropolitan Museum of Art, 2000–. <span class="word-break">http://www.metmuseum.org/toah/hd/pstd/hd_pstd.html</span> (October 2004).
 2. Garland-Thomson, Rosemarie. *Staring: How We Look*, Oxford University Press, 2009.
 3. O’Dell, Emily Jane.
 “Geographies of Disability in the Letters of Rimbaud: Mapping Colonialism and Disablement in Yemen and Ethiopia.”
 J*ournal of Literary & Cultural Disability Studies*, Volume 13, Issue 4, 2019, pp. 445-460.
 4. Rimbaud, Arthur. *I promise to be good: The letters of Arthur Rimbaud.* Edited and translated by Wyatt Mason.
 Modern Library, 2007.